lauralwd/azolla_phd_thesis/source/17_chapter_7_phylogeny-workflow.md

 There are several ways to infer trees from sequences, here I categorise them in three groups.
 These methods and other key concepts in modern day phylogenetics are excelently reviewed in @kapli2020.
-Almost all involve alligning sequences, often amino acid sequences, to each other.
+Almost all methods involve alligning sequences, often amino acid sequences, to each other.
+The first group is methodically the simplest: Neighbour Joining (NJ).
-The methodically simpler group of methods (Neighbour Joining; NJ) then creates a distance matrix from this allignment, and a tree from this distance matrix.
+NJ methods create a distance matrix from this allignment, and a tree from this distance matrix.
 NJ methods are akin to hierarchical clustering methods and incredibly efficient.
 The method is however not very robust for sequences that are more divergent from the majority of the data or when sequences are distantly related.
+Consequently, NJ is rarely used and not considered a state-of-the-art method in most use-cases.
 The second group of methods concerns Maximum Likelihood tree inference (ML).
 These methods do not infer distance matrices, but infer trees directly from the sequence allignment and then calculate the likelihood of this tree (a hypothetical evolution) given the alignment (the data).
-This likeihood is calculated given a certian model of evolution.
+This likeihood is calculated given a certian model of evolution `find good review for this`.
 Next, the methods searches through a virtual space of posible trees (treespace), and returns the tree with the best likelihood.
 A third group builds forth on the advances of ML tree inference but within a Baysian framework of statistics.
 I consider Baysian approaches too advanced for the audience that this workflow is aimed at, hence I won't discuss them or include them in the workflow.